passivetotal/r_api/README.md

-# r_api
+# Linked Repository

-R code to abstract the PassiveTotal API
+Bob Rudis was kind enough to write an R wrapper for v2 of the PassiveTotal API and it can be found here: https://github.com/hrbrmstr/passivetotal